Thaumiel-Servers/Tank173/README.md

 * TBA

 # Crediting
-* Parts of this plugin uses code from UIU Rescue Squad By Snivyfilms
+* Parts of this plugin uses code from UIU Rescue Squad by Snivyfilms
 * https://github.com/SnivyFilms/UIURescueSquad